cyprienruffino/anki-thesession/README.md

 # Organize with custom output directory
 python3 irish_anki.py organize mp3_files/ --output my_music

-# Generate cards with custom output
+# Generate .apkg with custom name and deck
-python3 irish_anki.py generate-cards export/ --output my_anki_cards
+python3 irish_anki.py generate-cards export/ --output my_irish_music.apkg --deck-name "My Collection"

-# Full workflow with custom directories
+# Full workflow with custom .apkg name
-python3 irish_anki.py all tmp/yt-dlp/ --mp3-dir converted --export-dir organized --anki-dir flashcards
+python3 irish_anki.py all tmp/yt-dlp/ --output my_collection.apkg --deck-name "Traditional Irish"
 ```

 ## Import into Anki

-1. Open Anki on your computer
-2. Click "File" > "Import"
-3. Select the generated CSV file (`anki_import/anki_cards.csv`)
-4. In the import dialog:
-   - Set "Type" to "Basic"
-   - Set "Deck" to your desired deck name
-   - Ensure "Fields separated by: comma" is selected
-   - Check that "Allow HTML in fields" is enabled
-5. Click "Import"
+Just double-click the generated `.apkg` file, or:

+1. **Desktop Anki**: File > Import > select the `.apkg` file
+2. **AnkiDroid**: Import the `.apkg` file directly

+Everything is included - no manual setup needed!

 The cards will have:
-- **Front**: Audio file of the tune
+- **Front**: Audio file of the tune (click to play)
 - **Back**: Rhythm, key, and title

 ## AnkiDroid

 To use these cards on your Android device:

 1. Install AnkiDroid from the Google Play Store
-2. On your computer, export your deck:
-   - Open Anki Desktop
-   - Select your deck
-   - Click "File" > "Export"
-   - Choose "Anki Deck Package (.apkg)" as format
-   - Save the file
-3. On your Android device:
-   - Copy the .apkg file to your device
+2. Copy the generated `.apkg` file to your device
-   - Open AnkiDroid
-   - Tap the three dots menu
+3. Open AnkiDroid and tap the three dots menu
-   - Select "Import"
-   - Navigate to and select the .apkg file
+4. Select "Import" and navigate to the `.apkg` file
-   - The deck will be imported
+5. The deck will be imported with all audio files included

 ## Requirements

 - Python 3.6+
 - Python packages:
   - `requests`
   - `beautifulsoup4`
+  - `genanki` (for .apkg generation)
 - [ffmpeg](https://ffmpeg.org/download.html) for audio conversion
 - [Anki](https://apps.ankiweb.net/) for importing cards